 It Is Not Just Sodium That Causes Hypertension

-It is widely accepted that sodium contributes to hypertension and heart disease.
-But the ratio of potassium to sodium is almost always ignored.
+Medical publications accept that sodium contributes to hypertension and heart disease.
+But they almost always ignore the ratio of potassium to sodium.
 Reducing sodium improves the ratio when potassium intake remains the same, as is usually the case.
+This improved ratio may be more important than the amount of sodium.

-But when the potassium sodium ratio is ignored by public health officials, the possibility of increasing the intake of potassium is also ignored.
-By reducing the amount of sodium eaten daily, the daily ratio of potassium to sodium improves.
+But when public health officials ignore the potassium sodium ratio, they miss the possibility of increasing the intake of potassium.
+By reducing the amount of sodium eaten daily, the daily ratio of potassium to sodium improves even without increasing potassium intake.

-But it does not improve as much as it could.
+But the ratio does not improve as much as it could, when only sodium is considered.
 By raising the potassium intake while lowering the sodium intake, the ratio would improve even more.
-And the hypertension and stroke rate would fall even more.
+And the hypertension and stroke rate would fall even more than it does by just lowering sodium.

 The English Study